-Shar Pei’s work best in an only pet household that is peaceful and stranger-free.
-This breed is one you have to put up when company comes, including strange children.
+Shar Peis work best in an only pet household that is peaceful and stranger-free.
+This breed is one you have to put up when company comes, including children they don’t know.

 12. American Pit Bull Terrier

-Once known as nanny dogs, Pit Bulls have had roles for a long time taking care of children.
+Once known as nanny dogs, Pit Bulls have had roles taking care of children for a long time.
 However, younger Pits are full of overflowing energy, which can be a lot to handle.
 These meaty brutes don’t know their sizes, leading to accidents and falls when they’re around small children.

 Pit Bulls can be very territorial, too.
 They aren’t crazy about newcomers sometimes and often don’t get along with other dogs.
 Because of their prey drives, they are also incompatible with smaller animals, like cats—unless they are very well-socialized.